lowRISC/opentitan/doc/ug/dv_methodology/index.md

 *  Formal Property Verification (FPV)

 For running dynamic simulations, the strategy is to use the [UVM1.2 methodology](https://www.accellera.org/downloads/standards/uvm) on top of a foundation of SystemVerilog based verification to develop constrained-random functional tests.
-Each DUT will include within the repository, a UVM testbench, a testplan, DV plan, a suite of tests, and a method to build, run tests and report the current status.
+Each DUT will include within the repository, a UVM testbench, a testplan, dv document, a suite of tests, and a method to build, run tests and report the current status.
 For FPV, some DUTs may also include an SV testbench along with design properties captured in the SystemVerilog Assertions (SVA) language.
 As the project is still in development, the current status will not be completed for all IP, but that is the ultimate goal.
 See discussion below on tracking progress.